 When an employee has been on a long-term disability for eighteen (18) months or more, the College shall contact the employee's physician to obtain a written prognosis regarding the employee's return to his/her position.
-The employee shall provide a written release to allow the Human Resources Department to obtain the records directly related to the employee's long-term disability.
+The employee shall and is required to provide a written release to allow the Human Resources Department to obtain the records directly related to the employee's long-term disability.
+If the employee does not provide a written release within 30 days of the initial request, the College has the right to fill the position at that time.
+When an employee is on long-term disability they are required to continue paying for all appropriate deductions (e.g. medical cost-sharing, enhanced benefits, etc.) in order to be eligible for continued benefit coverage.